wtmitchell/tradgames/README.md

 The following commands are server commands:
 * #getname ID - Returns the name of player with ID.
 * #master - Tells the server that the programs should receive all messages and sends broadcasts
 * #name NAME - Declares the current agent to be named NAME.
 No spaces are allowed.
+The names server and observer are reserved.
 * #players - Returns the number of connected players.
 * #quit - Immediately terminates the game.
 This message is always broadcast to all clients.